thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 ![Search Results](/assets/js-amazon-reviews/search-results.png)

-Note the number ('5' in this case) that appears right below each book title.
-That's the Amazon rating for the book it appears underneath.
+Note the number that appears below each book title.
+That's the Amazon rating for the book.
+In the screenshot, both books got a rating of 5.
 The ratings are added to the HTML returned by the library search results.
 The books are sorted according to their rating and rearranged from their original order so that highest rated books appear first.

 Pseudocode: